Miss Universe Australia 2022

 Miss Universe Australia 2022 was the 18th edition of the Miss Universe Australia pageant held at the Warner Bros.
 Movie World in Gold Coast, Queensland on September 9, 2022.
 Daria Varlamova of Victoria crowned her successor Monique Riley of New South Wales at the end of the event.
-She will represent Australia at the upcoming Miss Universe 2022 pageant.
+She represented Australia at Miss Universe 2022 where she placed in the top 16.